coderefinery/template-workshop-webpage/content/join.md

 {{ div() }}

+### Volunteer as a Q&A helper

+Being a team leader is too much work but you'd still like to help out during the workshop?
+Join us while answering questions from the participants in the Q&A document (collaborative notes).

 ### Price and attendance priority policy

 The course is free of charge, funded by the [Nordic e-Infrastructure